lwig-wg/terminology/draft-ietf-iotops-7228bis.md

 ### LLN {#lln-low-power-lossy-network}

-A related term that has been used to describe the focus of the IETF ROLL ( Routing Over Low-Power and Lossy) working group is "Low-Power and Lossy Network (LLN)".
+A related term that has been used to describe the focus of the IETF Routing Over Low power and Lossy networks (ROLL) working group is "Low-Power and Lossy Network (LLN)".
 The ROLL terminology document {{RFC7102}} defines LLNs as follows:

 {: quote}
 > LLN: Low-Power and Lossy Network.
 Typically composed of many